adobe/aem-test-samples/ui-selenium-webdriver/README.md

   # Start selenium docker image with ARM (for Apple M1/M2 CPUs)
   docker run -d -p 4444:4444 seleniarm/standalone-chromium
   ```

+* If you don't have docker installed, you can download and run [Selenium Server](https://www.selenium.dev/downloads/) on your machine.

 * Change to `test-module` directory and execute, overriding properties as needed
   ```